abstractj/gawky/README.md

 1. Fork it ( https://github.com/[my-github-username]/gawky/fork )
 2. Create your feature branch (`git checkout -b my-new-feature`)
-3. Add unit tests, because yeah it's missing
+3. Add unit tests, because the project doesn't have it.
+Yeah, bring me a torch.
 4. Commit your changes (`git commit -am 'Add some feature'`)
 5. Push to the branch (`git push origin my-new-feature`)
 6. Create a new Pull Request